1 Preparing for flooding

 - listening to BBC Sussex, Heart Sussex FM, Spirit FM for the latest travel information and to find out which council services may be disrupted

 - following WSCC news on Twitter using the hashtags #floodaware and #westsussex for updates.

-If floods are imminent
+What to do if floods are imminent

-- Put your flood plan put into action.
+- Put your flood plan into action.